-Four Great Large Dog Breeds With Long Life Expectancy
+4 Great, Large Dog Breeds With a Long Life Expectancy

-There are a few large dog breeds that have good life spans, but even they are not exceptional.
-If lifespan is important to you and you are not interested in one of the small dog breeds, here are the large dog breeds most likely to live a long time:
+There are a few large dog breeds that have longer life spans, but even they are not exceptional.
+If lifespan is important to you, and you are not interested in one of the small dog breeds, here are the large dog breeds most likely to live a long time.

 Around 15 years